Kingtous/RustPlayer/README.md

 ## Download Binary Release Directly and Run

-The binary release of macOS, Linux, Windows can be found in artifacts of [latest prerelease](https://github.com/Kingtous/RustPlayer/releases/tag/latest).
+The binary release of macOS, Ubuntu/Debian Linux, Windows can be found in artifacts of [latest prerelease](https://github.com/Kingtous/RustPlayer/releases/tag/latest).
 Click the top item of the list to download the latest release.

+For Arch/Manjaro users, use `yay -S rustplayer` instead.

 ## Screenshots